 If you don’t want your dog on your furniture, then don’t ever let him get on it; no exceptions.
 Like with housebreaking, it is more a case of training you, than your puppy.
 You have to remember to watch the puppy every minute he’s out of his crate, just like you would with a toddler that is just learning to walk.
 The puppy can get hurt on something or ruin something if you’re not paying attention.
-If you want to make a phone call or something, then it’s time to put the puppy in the crate.
-Your puppy will thrive from receiving your undivided attention when
+If you want to make a phone call or do something, then it’s time to put the puppy in the crate.
+Your puppy will thrive from receiving your undivided attention when you’re with him.

-You can start right away with obedience training, but keep it fun and in short 5-minute sessions, several times a day.
+You can start right away with obedience training, but keep it fun and in short 5-minute sessions, once of twice a day.
 As the puppy gets older, you can gradually lengthen the time.
 Do not use treats as rewards during training — no matter what you’re told or read.
-This breed loves to please.
-That’s why they’re easy to train.
-All they want is your praise.
-You don’t need treats with English cockers.
+This breed loves to please, that’s why they’re easy to train.
+All they want is your praise so you don’t need treats with English cockers.

 For training use a light-weight choke collar.
 Make sure to follow the instructions that come with it to be sure you put it on properly, it should release easily.
 It’s not used to choke the dog, it’s used so you can “snap” the collar with a quick jerk of the wrist so that it makes a noise to get the dog’s attention.
 That’s why it’s important the collar is put on properly so it will release.
 Attach a light lead to the choke collar and let the puppy start dragging it around the house to get used to it while you’re supervising him.
 Remember to take the lead off before you put him in his crate.